joinmarket-webui/jamdocs/docs/market/fees.md

 ## Earning Maker Fees

-As mentioned above, you can use the [Earn][earn] tab to earn maker fees yourself.[^fn-home-mining] Simply choose an offer type, select how many fees you would like to earn, and press "Start Earning!"
+As mentioned above, you can use the [Earn][earn] tab to earn maker fees yourself.
+Simply choose an offer type, select how many fees you would like to earn, and press "Start Earning!"

 Make sure to check the [orderbook][orderbook] to compare your offer with current market rates.
 If your offer isn't competetive, nobody will take you up on it and